 home I index I latest I glossary I introductions I e-mail I about this site

-of St Catherine, Houghton St Giles
+Slipper Chapel, Houghton St Giles

-(Catholic National Shrine of Our Lady, Walsingham)
+(Catholic National Shrine of Our Lady of Walsingham)

 Chapel, Houghton St Giles